DigiBP/Team-Bananas/README.md

 🔴 **TODO** draw the to be process (Tim) 🔴

 🔴 **TODO** describe the to-be process (Afrodita) 🔴

+🔴 **TODO** describe the rules that we can later use in decision table for candidate screening (Gezim) 🔴

 ## 🚀 Change Project